 We’re expanding Tableau’s spatial database connections to make solving location-based questions easier than ever.
 You can now connect directly to tables in Redshift that contain spatial data, and instantly visualise that data in Tableau.

 Tableau Prep Builder can now import, recognise and export spatial data to extracts and published data sources, bringing spatial context into the data preparation flow for better analysis.

 We’re making it easier to access and analyse spatial data on Tableau Server with offline map support.
 You can now create maps using the offline map style in web authoring, ensuring that maps remain accessible to all users – especially in organisations with strict Internet access requirements.

 Resource Monitoring Tool for Tableau Server on Linux

-Previously available for Windows only, Resource Monitoring Tool now provides agent-based monitoring of your Tableau Server on Linux deployment as part of the Server Management Add-on.
+Previously available for Windows only, Resource Monitoring Tool now provides agent-based monitoring of your Tableau Server on Linux deployments as part of Advanced Management for Tableau Server.
 Proactively monitor and troubleshoot server health with improved visibility into hardware and software performance.

 Tableau 2020.3 brings powerful functionality to help scale your analytics, making trusted data more accessible to everyone.
 Highlights include write to external databases in Tableau Prep, grant licence on sign-in and deeper integration with SAP.